Join the fight for digital equity by volunteering with TGH!

 Who are we?

 At Tech Goes Home, we help bring computers, internet, and training to those without so students can do homework, adults can find jobs and manage finances, and seniors can connect with loved ones and lead healthy lives.
-Our program includes 15 hours of digital skills training, a new computer to take home, and for learners who lack home internet, a six-month internet subscription.
+Our program includes 15 hours of digital skills training, a new computer to take home, and for learners who lack home internet, a year-long internet subscription.

 What is Tech Goes Home?

-Tech Goes Home (TGH) works to achieve digital equity by bringing digital skills training, tools, and access to those without so that students can succeed in school, adults can find jobs and manage finances, and seniors can connect with loved ones and lead healthy lives.
-Through partnerships with schools and community institutions, learners develop skills and habits required for smart technology and Internet use.
-Learners receive fifteen hours of classroom training, a new Chromebook or iPad, and access to low-cost, high-quality home internet.
+Tech Goes Home (TGH) works to achieve digital equity by bringing digital skills training, tools, and access to those without so that students can succeed in school, adults can find jobs and manage finances, and seniors can connect with loved ones, and all can lead healthy lives.
+Learners complete fifteen hours of classroom training, earning a new Chromebook or iPad, and access to home internet.

 Who does Tech Goes Home serve?